Postage stamp reuse: Mute cancellation (killer)

-After use, many stamps are marked by a cancellation by the postal system, which defaces the stamp and prevents its reuse.
+After use, many stamps are marked with a cancellation by the postal system, which defaces the stamp and prevents its reuse.
 The cancellation usually includes a killer placed on the stamp that has black bars, cork impressions or other obstructive shapes to deface the stamp.
 Instead of using an entirely separate mark, some countries use their postmark, placed on the stamp, to cancel mail.
+The process has largely become the domain of postal sorting machines, such as the Advanced Facer-Canceller System (AFCS) which began to see use within the United States in 2010.
+Modern machines are able to apply cancellation while performing other tasks related to the sorting and handling of mail through the use of stamps with phosphorescent ink.

 Grilling

 In the United States, the experiment of grilling was tried in 1867, where tiny squares were embossed into the paper after the stamp was printed, the idea being that this would break up the paper fibers and let more ink be absorbed into the paper.
-But this also made the stamps more prone to tearing, and grilling was abandoned around 1871.
-The more unusual types of grills are now among the great rarities of US stamps.
+Grilling was abandoned around 1871 due to the stamps being more likely to tear.
+Unusual types of grills are typically found on rare U.S. stamps.

 Design with water-soluble inks

-In the 1880s in Great Britain, the use of inks which were water-soluble, thus preventing washing altogether.
+In the 1880s in Great Britain, the use of inks which were water-soluble, thus preventing successful washing, was used.
 Only lilac and green colors were available.
 This scheme was abandoned after a few years, and the few surviving unwashed stamps have become collectibles.